 The guided Allianz Arena tour lasts 45 minutes, and then you need 60 to 90 minutes to explore FC Bayern Museum.

-For a better Allianz Arena tour experience
+Tips for a better Allianz Arena tour

 - The FC Bayern Munich’s Arena tour involves a considerable amount of walking and use of stairways.
 Please wear comfortable shoes.